Angela-DAngelo/AudioWatermarking_AI_vs_Traditional/README.md

 ![MATLAB](https://img.shields.io/badge/Language-MATLAB-0076A8?logo=mathworks&logoColor=white&style=for-the-badge)

-### Comparative Study of AI-based and Traditional Audio Watermarking Methods
+### Beyond the Hype: A Comparison Between Traditional Model-Driven and AI-Based Audio Watermarking

-This repository accompanies the research work *"Comparing Traditional and Modern Approaches in Digital Audio Watermarking"* (IEEE Access, 2025 XXXX).
+This repository accompanies the research work *"Beyond the Hype: A Comparison Between Traditional Model-Driven and AI-Based Audio Watermarking"* (IEEE Access, 2025 XXXX).

 This project provides a systematic comparison between **traditional signal-processing** and **AI-based** audio watermarking methods.
 We implemented the classical **STAMP** system and benchmarked it against three state-of-the-art neural approaches - **AudioSeal**, **WavMark**, and **SilentCipher** - across diverse datasets (speech, multilingual speech, and music) and a wide range of perturbations.